CtrlK

 Trigger Term Quality

-Includes good terms like 'Google Calendar', 'events', 'scheduling', 'availability', 'attendees', 'free slots', but misses common user phrases like 'book a meeting', 'schedule a call', 'check my calendar', 'when am I free'.
-The mention of 'Rube MCP (Composio)' is technical jargon unlikely to be used by users.
+Includes good terms like 'Google Calendar', 'events', 'scheduling', 'availability', 'attendees', 'free slots', but misses common user phrasings like 'meeting', 'book a time', 'calendar invite', 'schedule a call'.
+The mention of 'Rube MCP (Composio)' is technical jargon unlikely to be used by end users.

 2 / 3